gsinclair/lbt/DEVELOPMENT.md

 The DEBUG pragma turns this on for a particular expansion, and retains the effect of turning on all log channels.
 What does the DebugMode setting do?
 It seems like the answer is nothing.

+Status: this is now complete (commit Sun May 18 22:48:53 2025), more or less as per the above.
+I actually don't include the LBT command text.
+I would need to edit the parser to preserve the raw text.
+Probably a good idea, but not a priority.
+The information that now goes to the debuglog file in the event of DEBUG is very good.

+## Use a frame and logo for LBT messages inside the PDF (May 2025)

+This is a minor thing, but the messages like "Skipping non-draft content" could go inside a frame, maybe be centered, and have a little LBT logo.
+And a better colour than stark red.
+For the logo, I'm thinking of a small-caps LBT inside a rectangle.